mvolkmann/blog/src/rust.md

 to the commonly used built-in types that implement them.
 Knowing this is useful for determining the trait bounds that can be used to write functions that support arguments of multiple types.
+The goal is provide a sense for the use of each trait.
+See the official documentation for details.

 Recall that Rust supports the following built-in scalar (single value) types: